onurbilginnn/git-commands/README.md

 git tag -d <tagName> ( Deletes the tag with the specified name ) git tag -a <tagName> -m “….” ( Adds a tag with annotation)

-git Show <tagName> ( Shows the details of the commit with specified tag name )
+git show <tagName> ( Shows the details of the commit with specified tag name )
  </pre>